-The Royal Cornwall Museum is the UK’s leading museum for Cornish life and culture.
-Based in the historic city of Truro, the Royal Cornwall Museum is the UK’s only charity dedicated to Cornish life and culture.
+Based in the historic city of Truro, the Royal Cornwall Museum is the UK’s leading museum for – and only charity dedicated to – Cornish life and culture.
 Like many arts and cultural organisations, the Royal Cornwall Museum has struggled with the impact of government funding cuts, austerity and, most recently, loss of visitor income as a result of the pandemic.

-With no inhouse fundraiser, the charity’s newly appointed CEO was looking for an experienced freelancer or fundraiser to help develop a fundraising strategy, recruit and develop a part-time fundraiser and help develop key income streams such as individual giving, trusts and grants and legacies.
+With no in-house fundraiser, the charity’s newly appointed CEO was looking for an experienced freelancer or fundraiser to help develop a fundraising strategy, recruit and train a part-time fundraiser, and help develop key income streams such as individual giving, trusts and grants and legacies.

-After interviewing several candidates, the CEO selected Fundraising Consultants Ltd because they needed a ‘strong pair of hands’ and a wide range of fundraising experience to help them set up an effective fundraising programme and recruit a local fundraiser to implement this.
+After interviewing several candidates, the CEO selected Fundraising Consultants Ltd because they needed a ‘strong pair of hands’ and a wide range of fundraising experience to help them set up an effective fundraising programme and recruit a local fundraiser for its implementation.

 The work started in August 2020 with a two-day onsite visit.
 Since then our support has spanned a range of fundraising disciplines, including: